MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 ### Late stage reprojection (LSR)

-Reprojection adjusts for the motion and change of the point of view as a user moves.
+Reprojection is used to stabilize holograms as users move around their space.
 Try out the different reprojection options provided by this part of the app to see the difference in hologram quality.

 ![Try the different reprojection options to experience the difference.](images\qf-lsr-modes.jpg)